Tibsun75/kodi-omega-snap/README.md

 # Kodi Omega Snap Package

 This repository contains the necessary files to build and test the **Kodi Omega Snap Package**.
-Kodi Omega is an open-source media center software that lets you play movies, music, TV shows, and more.
+Kodi is an open-source media center software that lets you play movies, music, TV shows, and more.
 This unofficial build includes all available plugins from the official repository and comes pre-installed with a customized configuration for ease of use.
+Building Kodi with Snapcraft in the usual way can be extremely challenging.
+In this case, Kodi was compiled using the standard method.
+After running make install, the files were packaged with checkinstall and then extracted into a folder.
+These files are what you’ll find in this GitHub repository.

 ---